 Following the destruction caused by the 2004 tsunami, increasing red tape surrounding conservation efforts by the Thai authorities has meant they’ve had to struggle to keep their families, quite literally, afloat.
 New employment opportunities are scarce.
 Meanwhile, the problem of plastic waste washing up on nearby shores is rapidly mounting.

 Seeing the connection between the rising tide of plastic waste filling the Andaman, and the needs of local people like the Moken and other sea nomad tribes across Asia, #tide connected with Thai and Philippine social enterprises to pay fishermen to catch not fish, but plastic waste.
 “Our solution makes ecological and social sense.
-These people are facing big threats,” explains Marc Krebs, co-founder of #tide.
-“Overfishing has made it hard for them to catch fish, and plastic is killing marine ecosystems and endangering the people's way of life.
-Now we train and pay fishermen to collect, sort, process and transport ocean-bound plastic.”

 “We believe small changes can make a difference”